-"Social commerce is all about immediate calls-to-action," said Thomas Adams, CEO and co-founder of apparel retailer OnePiece.
+"Social commerce is all about immediate calls to action," said Thomas Adams, CEO and co-founder of apparel retailer Onepiece.
 "Everything on social media happens on the user's time, not the company's, which can be a difficult mentality to adapt to at first.
-Users want simplicity, and to save time and effort by directly purchasing [on social media] when they see something they like.
-Social commerce takes out the frustrating part of searching the Internet for products."
+Users want simplicity, and to save time and effort by directly purchasing [on social media] when they see something they like."

-Adding a "buy" button to your social channels does make purchasing much more convenient for customers, but it also benefits your business in a big way, Chang said.
-Consumers already use social media to discover and talk about products and services.
+Adding a buy button to your social channels does make purchasing much more convenient for customers, but it also benefits your business in a big way, said Jay Chang, co-founder of the personal growth and leadership resource, Achieve Iconic.
+Consumers already use social media to discover and talk about brands.
 By keeping transactions contained within the world of that social network, brands can get immediate feedback on the items they're selling.

 "Assuming enough people purchase products through these networks – and data suggests this will happen – businesses will be able to evaluate their marketing tactics in real time," Chang told Business News Daily.